2.1 Understand the social environment of road transport and the rules governing it

 Regulation 11 of the WTD requires an employer to keep records for 2 years following the end of the period to which they refer.
 These records must be made available, on request, to an authorised inspecting officer.
 In the UK it is the HSE who are charged with enforcement of these Regulations although DVSA act as the ‘eyes and ears’ of HSE by reporting facts found on the road.

-Fitment and Use of recording equipment
+Fitment and use of recording equipment

-Article 3 of EC 165/2014 requires that recording equipment be installed and used in any vehicle registered in a Member State which is used for the carriage of goods.
+Article 3 of EC 165/2014, and TCA annexe 31c section 2 article 3(1), requires that recording equipment be installed and used in any vehicle (over 3.5 tonnes maximum authorised mass) registered in the UK, or an EU member state, which is used for the carriage of goods.
 Such equipment has to be installed in accordance with the Regulations by a registered workshop.

 Typical digital tachograph